 Currency.
 CompX has substantial operations and assets located outside the United States (in Canada and Taiwan).
-A portion of CompX's sales generated from its non-U.S. operations are denominated in currencies other than the U.S. dollar, principally the Canadian dollar and the New Taiwan dollar.
-In addition, a portion of CompX's sales generated from its non-U.S. operations (principally in Canada) are denominated in the U.S. dollar.
+CompX's sales generated from its non-U.S. operations are denominated in both the U.S. dollar and in currencies other than the U.S. dollar, principally the Canadian dollar and the New Taiwan dollar.
 Most raw materials, labor and other production costs for such non-U.S. operations are denominated primarily in local currencies.
 Consequently, the translated U.S. dollar values of CompX's foreign sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect comparability of period-to-period operating results.
 The effects of fluctuations in currency exchange rates affect the Precision Slides and Ergonomics segments, and do not materially affect the Security Products segment.
-During the first quarter of 2005, currency exchange rate fluctuations did not significantly impact comparisons with 2004.
+During the second quarter and the first six months of 2005, currency exchange rate fluctuations did not significantly impact comparisons with 2004.